Neville-Shaw/Flocking-Simulation/README.md

 Finally a steering force equal to the total of all rules is exerted on the current boid

 ## Quad Tree:
-Unfortunatly to check which boids are in its radius you need to calculate the position of every other boid in the system </br>
+Unfortunately to check locations of boids within a radius you need to calculate the position of every other boid in the system </br>
-this creates a time complexity with a big O notation of O(n^2) as each boid is looping over all other boids. </br>
+This will create a time complexity with a big O notation of O(n^2) as each boid is looping over all other boids. </br>
 Even with only 1000 boids the computer needs to iterate one million different times per frame!</br>

 However this system can be simplified into O(logn) using a quad tree data structure. </br>